 The English Biggin are from Yorkshire, Derbyshire, London, and other places.
 In Yorkshire, there is a Biggin Lane.
 In Derbyshire, there is a Biggin Lane and Bigginmill Lane.
 In the London Borough of Croydon, there was a Biggins Farm that dated back to the 16th century.
 All that remains today are two streets: Biggin Way and Biggin Hill.
 Twelve miles to the southwest of the farm, the outskirts of the London Borough of Bromley, is the town of Biggin Hill and Biggin Hill Airport.

 One of our members has Biggins ancestors from Yorkshire in 1859.
 His DNA is M222, which is referred to as Niall of the Nine Hostages or Northwest Irish.
 The roots for this DNA lie in Northwest Ireland, Ulster, Lowland Scotland, and the North of England adjacent to the Scottish border.
 Another member from County Mayo in Ireland also has M222 DNA, but the two are not close.

 The Irish name Biggins/Beggan derives from beag, which translates as Little according to Rev. Patrick Woulfe in his book Irish Names and Surnames.

-Our largest group is Irish Beggan/Beagan, who originated in County Fermanagh and Monaghan.
-These Irish members have the DNA of Clan Colla, with the R-L21, DF21, and Z3000 SNPs.
-In the 17th century, some may have been transplanted to County Mayo on the Galway border.
+Our largest group is Irish Beggan/Beagan, who originated in the Clones area where County Fermanagh, Monaghan, and Cavan come together.
+These Irish members have the DNA of Clan Colla, with the R-L21, DF21, Z3000, and Z3008 SNPs.

 For more information, see: